 You can buy set-top boxes to connect to your TV, which enables it to operate as a smart TV.

 To avoid streaming hiccups or interruptions, check to see if your router's wireless signal can reach your television set.
-If you’re not sure, check out our modem-router guide to determine whether or not a new router can improve your home network’s performance.

 To help you take advantage of this technology, we've put together a list of the top 10 smart TV features.

 Resolution refers to the number of pixels that your TV can display.
 A pixel is a small dot that, when illuminated, produces specific colours.
 If your TV has the capacity to hold a large number of pixels then images on the screen will generally appear in greater detail.
 Although resolution isn't the only attribute that affects picture quality, it does play a key role.

 7,680 x 4,320 8K isn't widely available and won't have any greater impact on viewing experience unless you have a significantly large screen.

 |Full HD||1,920 x 1,080||If you want to avoid purchasing a quickly dated TV set it's best to opt for 4K resolution as this is now the current standard.|

 |4K or UHD||3,840 x 2,160||Most new TVs have 4K resolution, which is sometimes referred to as Ultra High Definition (UHD).
 Higher resolution can improve the viewing experience on larger screens.
 4K TVs are usually compatible with high-dynamic range (HDR), which enhances a display's contrast ratio, making bright colours brighter and dark colours darker and providing greater image detail in the shades between these spectrums.|

 |8K||7,680 x 4,320||8K isn't widely available and won't have any greater impact on viewing experience unless you have a significantly large screen.|